 It’s similar to going through edits of the story to get its final form.

 The word ‘key’ here is significant.
 Not every character has to be in a play.
-Stories, being the long descriptive form they are, have no constraints on the events.
+Stories in their long descriptive forms have no constraints on the events.

 However, that’s what makes stage playwriting a challenge.
-Stage plays deal more with real-world constraints and less of audience imagination.
+Unlike novel writing, stage plays deal more with real-world constraints and less of audience imagination.
 Some reasons to cut down on the characters:

 - The stage gets overcrowded with people